Follow me on Twitter for even more observations, including the other UHD masters!

 The Director’s Edition (2001 DVD)

 In celebration of the announcement of the 4K recreation of Star Trek: The Motion Picture – The Director’s Edition, I started a side project to try to log all of the changes made for that edition when it originally was released on DVD in 2001.
-I have completed my comparison and you can find the link below:
+I have completed my comparison and you can find the link by clicking the picture below:

 Now this is nowhere close to the “over 1000 visual edits” and “over 100 visual effects shots” that have been publicized by the Director’s Edition team, but these are what I could find!
 Just know there are a lot more even more subtle changes/fixes that I haven’t pointed out.